Subtitle: What It Is and What It Is Not

 Key questions to prepare the reader for the concepts addressed in each chapter.
 A shortlist of questions is highlighted at the beginning of each chapter.

-Medical and non-medical terminology used throughout the book are defined to help the reader better understand and learn more.
+Medical and non-medical terminology used throughout the book is defined to help the reader better understand and learn more.
 Difficult and obscure words and terms are underlined throughout the text and defined in the glossary.

 Important and interesting quotes from the author are highlighted in every chapter.